Council shares public notices to inform the community about important Wyndham matters.

 View the latest public notices for Council meetings, general notifications, property matters and other information below.

-As the naming authority for infrastructure within the municipality, Council is required to conduct the naming process and submit a naming proposal to Geographic Naming Victoria to officially name the new Community Centres.
+As the naming authority for these open spaces within the municipality, Council is required to conduct the naming process and submit a naming proposal to Geographic Names Victoria (GNV) to name these new open spaces.

-The proposed names comply with Section Two: General Principles, and in particular Principle F – Recognition of Aboriginal language in naming and Section Four: Features in the Naming Rules for Places in Victoria 2016.
+In undertaking this naming process, Council is complying with Section Two: General Principles and Section Four: Features in the Naming Rules for Places in Victoria 2022.
 These naming rules are the statutory requirements allowed for under the Geographic Place Names Act 1998.

 Vegetation Management Near Overhead Powerlines